-Opportunities to solve real, workplace problems are offered while working along side experts in the industry of your choice.
+Opportunities to solve real, workplace problems are offered while working alongside experts in the industry of your choice.
 Internships and problem-solving meetings with company insiders associated with local news media, manufacturing giants like Boeing, small business entrepreneurs, and health clinics are tools to build your resume.

-Want college and high school credits in real time?
+Want high school and college credits in real time?

 For two years in your chosen career program, half your day will be spent at CAL, and the other half of your day will be spent at your home high school.
 You remain connected to your athletic team(s) and friends at your school while gaining new friends and opportunities to network while at CAL.
-Last year, CAL students completed 4,548 college credits!
-That's a savings of more than \$450,000 in tuition fees!!
 All classes at CAL satisfy elective and/or core classes for your diploma.
+In one school year, CAL students received 4,002 college credits in 2016-17!
+That's a tuition savings of more than \$400,000!